bagnascojhoel/my-second-brain/1. Projects/AWS Developer Certificate/Features Overview.md

 ## AppSync
 Create AWS managed GraphQL APIs.
 You define your data source, which can be a DynamoDB table, an OpenSearch domain, a Lambda function, a relational database or a HTTP endpoint.
 AWS will handle all infrastructure, scale on-demand, caching and client-side storage for offline devices.
+Ideal for applications that need real-time data updates,

+## DynamoDB